saltofthemar/subtxt-ds/README.md

 6. You can test your styles by viewing the `kitchen-sink.html` file in the demo folder.

 ## License

+The CSS reset and base style definitions in the `css/global` folder are [completely based on code shared by Andy Bell of Piccalilli](https://piccalil.li/blog/a-more-modern-css-reset/), with only some small changes, and aim to follow the [CUBE methodology](https://cube.fyi/css.html).

 Subtxt DS is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for details.